The More It Drops, The More I Buy, Part 2

-Two weeks ago, I wrote an article entitled "The More It Drops, The More I Buy" and explained how it is common for REIT investors to excessively fear interest rate increases and overreact leading to hikes.
+Two weeks ago, I wrote an article entitled, "The More It Drops, The More I Buy," and explained how it is common for REIT investors to excessively fear interest rate increases and overreact leading to hikes.
 Despite having historically performed well during times of rising interest rates, investors today keep believing that REITs cannot prosper in such conditions.

-Because of this perception, it is very usual for REITs (NYSEARCA:VNQ) to sell off at the first sign of potential interest rate hike.
+Because of this perception, it is very usual for REITs (NYSEARCA:VNQ) to sell off at the first sign of a potential interest rate hike.
 Now, the interesting thing is that these selloffs never seem to last for long as the market tend to very quickly recover.

 We saw this happen last time in March when REITs sharply sold off leading to the Fed's rate hike, and just as quickly recovered all the losses in April.